There are several metrics that a business relies on to measure its performance.

 2. Add Up The Marketing And Sales Expenses

 The subsequent steps involve totalling all incurred marketing and sales expenses for the determined duration.
-Marketing expenses can include the amount spent on digital and traditional ad campaigns, expenses on data collection, including any software purchased for the purpose, subscriptions, salaries, and similar expenses.
+Marketing expenses can include the amount spent on digital and traditional ad campaigns, data collection expenses, including any software purchased for the purpose, subscriptions, salaries, and similar expenses.

 Sales expenses generally include incentives for prospective customers, travel expenses, inventory upkeep, expenses on production technologies like software and salaries.